davidgalindo/react-native-arcgis-mapview/README.md

 Then run `react-native link react-native-arcgis-mapview`

 ### Modify your Android native project
-First off, make sure your minSdk is 19 and your targetSdk is at least 28.
-ArcGIS requires a minimum SDK level of 19.
+First off, make sure your minSdk version is 19 and your targetSdk is at least 28 (ArcGIS requires a minimum SDK level of 19).
+You can easily set these by modifying your Project build.gradle, within buildscript -> ext.

-Inside your Project Gradle file, inside of allProjects, add the following:
+Inside your Project Gradle file, inside of allProjects, and within the repositories tag, add the following:
 ```
 maven {
   url 'https://esri.bintray.com/arcgis'